Get to know us on:

 Custom Gravity Divert Valve

 Although the most recent Gravity Divert Valve that HaF configured has 6-inch diameter chutes, our team is innovative.
 HaF can design custom down chutes for whatever application the customer needs.
 Its framework is solid and is structured with a heavy-duty actuator.
-The valve has a “Y” Divert Split Configuration with a 60-degree offset.
+This flow direction valve has a “Y” Divert Split Configuration with a 60-degree offset.
 Precisely designed, the gravity divert valve is built with a dual coil solenoid and has a Proximity Limit Switch with a Cable.

 Gravity Divert Valves are available in different sizes to mix and match components depending on the customer’s needs and specifications.